May 9, 2013

 • No one gets certified with one of these audits.
 A service provider simply “successfully completes” the audit.
 To find out how successfully, you need to read the service providers’ reports.

-Hopefully, the stuff above is useful and will help you make some informed choices.
+Hopefully, the information above is useful and will help you make informed choices.
 If you want some additional opinion, I am partial to SOC 2 Type 2 reports.
 It’s what we do here at Internap.
 These reports provide info about operational controls and provide auditor insight into how well those controls work.
 This seems to be what most of our customer’s auditors want.

 But beyond that, these reports are great tools for us to benchmark our own performance.
-For Internap, it’s not just a marketing gimmick; it’s serious business.
+For HorizonIQ, it’s not just a marketing gimmick; it’s serious business.
 And that’s probably as important as any other reason when you trust your business with us.

 Explore HorizonIQ